SwedbankPay/developer.swedbankpay.com/payments/swish/index.md

 [If you are missing a scenario, please let us know what you need!]
 [support-mailto]

-## Merchant Swish Simulator (MSS)

-[MSS] is a test server application that simulates the commerce interaction with Swish API.
-It can answer the calls to Swish API and returns correct formatted return messages and also the error messages.

-Click on the following [link][testverktyg-pdf] to know more about the error codes that are used in Merchant Swish Simulator.

 # Swish e-commerce Direct API

 >Swish is a one-phase payment method supported by the major Swedish banks.